 Anagen effluvium hair thinning

 In anagen effluvium, keratin production is disrupted.
-The hair continues to grow normally, but its structure is brittle.
+The hair continues to grow normally during the anagen phase, but its structure is brittle.
 In the worst case, the hairs break off at a length of one or two millimetres.

-In this medical condition, hair loss occurs a few days after the damaging event.
+In this form of hair loss, hair loss occurs a few days after the damaging event.
 This can be the case, for example, with poisoning or with some – very aggressive – chemotherapies.

 The causes of diffuse alopecia are extremely diverse.
 They can be divided into 4 categories: